whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-1H.md

 <!--rowstart-->

-[Identify](guidelines#identify) the valves and equipment associated with the purifier unit
+{% do Identify, identify %} the valves and equipment associated with the purifier unit

 <!--cellbreak-->